datacraft-dsc/DEPs/6/README.md

 This section is non-normative.

 Here's an example of a request that defines a single input parameter (`dataset`) of type asset.
-The operation accepts an asset as input and returns the hash of the asset.
+The operation accepts an asset as input and outputs the hash of the asset.

-- The key `dataset` is the parameter name required by the operation (as declared in the operation's metadata)
+- The key `dataset` is the input name required by the operation (as declared in the operation's metadata)
 - Since the type is `asset` (as declared in the schema), the value must be a map with the `did` (and other optional keys)

 ```